iryosa/gdt_tool/README.md

 📘 **User guide:** [Geometric Digital Twin Assessment Tool User Guide](gdt_tool_user_guide.pdf)

-For more details, see: [link will be here]
+For more details, see: [Link will be here]

 ![](gdt_preview.jpg)